Cinga Samson

 He currently resides in Cape Town.
 Samson is represented by White Cube.

 Biography

 Samson was born in Khayelitsha, Cape Town in 1986 and grew up between eThembeni in the rural Eastern Cape and Cape Town in the Western Cape.
 Shortly after finishing high school in eThembeni, Samson moved to Khayelitsha, a township outside of Cape Town.

+Start in Art

 He first joined the art studio Isibane Creative Arts, a shared artist space in Khayelitsha where he worked alongside three older artists: Gerald Tabata, Xolile Mtakatya and Luthando Laphuwano.
+Samson could not always afford canvases, so he would resort to using scavenged materials.
+His first sale was a result of this practice.
+Samson created a 2 x 1.5-meter frame for a piece of Masonite board.
+He then painted the large canvas.
+The piece was noticed and purchased by art consultant Jeanetta Blignaut.

+Education

 Samson attended the Stellenbosch Academy of Design and Photography, in Stellenbosch, Western Cape where he studied a one-year course in commercial photography.

+White Cube

+Samson signed with a British art dealership named White Cube in 2021.
+White Cube is headquartered in London.
+The gallery has aided in selling his pieces since the signing.
+He is still signed and associated with White Cube today.

-Solo Exhibitions
+Solo exhibitions

+Current Studio

+Samson currently works in his own art studio.
+The studio was converted from an industrial building in Cape Town, South Africa.